 - 41.4.1 It is unfair for any fielder deliberately to attempt to distract the striker while he is preparing to receive or receiving a delivery. - 41.4.2 If either umpire considers that any action by a fielder is such an attempt, he/she shall immediately call and signal Dead ball and inform the other umpire of the reason for the call.
-The bowler's end umpire shall - award 5 Penalty runs to the batting side. - inform the captain of the fielding side, the batsmen and, as soon as practicable, the captain of the batting side of the reason for the action.
+The bowler's end umpire shall - award 5 Penalty runs to the batting side.

+- inform the captain of the fielding side, the batters and, as soon as practicable, the captain of the batting side of the reason for the action.

-Neither batsman shall be dismissed from that delivery and the ball shall not count as one of the over.
+Neither batter shall be dismissed from that delivery and the ball shall not count as one of the over.
+However, if either umpire had reason to call and signal No ball, he/she shall do so regardless of the attempt to distract, and this call shall stand